 - Be patient on the last turn, leading into the straight.
 It takes longer than you might think to get through there.
 Use your eyes and make sure you can see the straight before you accelerate, otherwise your front end will wash out to the right. – Cal DeNyse

-Final word from our Chief Instructor – Brad Pines:
+Final word from our lead Instructor – Brad Pines:

 Make yourself have ‘Hungry Eyes‘ and keep seeking the next set of track cones.
 Plan ahead, don’t react.
 Relax and have fun, we’re all about making lifetime memories, so don’t worry too much about a little bit of time here or there.
 Hallett is one of the most enjoyable road courses in America, which means that driving it in an Xtreme Xperience Supercar, will be even more amazing!